-Relevant trolley micro connected
+• Relevant trolley micro connected

 If other sub-systems (such as the VME system) are disconnected, the system state machines only provide access to an appropriate subset of the delay line system functionality.
+Hence the delay line system can be operated in a test rig with no metrology system, using direct slew mode and with the shear loop deactivated.

-The connection manager also stores data that should be shared between multiple delay lines, such as the common offset.
+The connection manager also manages resources and data that should be shared between multiple delay lines, such as the common offset and the socket connection to the VME system.